Agribusiness and Agricultural Economics

 Why Study Agribusiness or Agricultural Economics?

-As an agricultural economics or agribusiness major, students receive incredible hands-on education including: job shadowing with a salesman, development of economic models with data collected by class members, interviews with department alumni and real world project experience, including farm real estate appraisal and marketing feasibility of products for a real firm.
+Agribusiness and agricultural economics students receive valuable hands-on education including job shadowing with a salesman, development of economic models with data collected by class members, interviews with department alumni and real-world project experience such as farm real estate appraisal and marketing feasibility of products for a real firm.

-The Department of Agricultural Economics annually awards approximately $100,000 in scholarships to students in the department.
-Last year, CASNR awarded an additional $460,000 to students within the college.
+The OSU Department of Agricultural Economics annually awards approximately $130,000 in scholarships to undergraduate students in the department.
+Last year, CASNR awarded an additional $600,000 to students within the college.

 Contact the Department